Tawag ng Tanghalan: Format

-In adult seasons, if a contender begins to go out of tune, the head judge may eliminate the contender mid-performance via a hand signal to a gong master, who strikes the gong three times, thus ending the performance.
-This gong mechanic is excluded from the Kids editions to avoid discouraging young performers, with decisions instead based solely on the judges' scores and verdicts.
+From 1987 to 1989 and since 2016, contestants in Tawag ng Tanghalan perform before a live audience and are scored by a panel of judges which includes a punong hurado (head judge) and two to four other judges.
+If a contestant begins to sing out of tune, the head judge may eliminate them mid-performance with a hand signal to a gong-master who strikes a gong three times (ending the performance).
+The gong is not used on the kids' editions to avoid discouraging young performers, with decisions based on the judges' scores.

-Daily rounds

-Throughout the history of Tawag ng Tanghalan, the gong concept has been a central feature in most seasons, though it is excluded from the Kids' editions.
-The gong's format has evolved over time, with variations depending on the season's structure.

-The regular seasons are divided into phases known as quarters, during which the gong may be used to eliminate a contender mid-performance.

-This concept has undergone adjustments in its application, such as in the face-off rounds, where the gong can be activated if the head judge signals it, ending the performance immediately.
-However, in the Kids' seasons, the gong was removed to avoid upsetting young contestants, relying instead on judges' scores and decisions to determine outcomes.

-Face-off Format
+Face-off format

-Adopted in Seasons 1, 2, 3, 4, 6, 7, 9, Celebrity Champions and Kids 1, the Face-Off format features three to four contenders representing Metro Manila (except season 7), Luzon, Visayas, and Mindanao.
-Each contender performs a self-selected song daily.
-The contender with the highest score advances to the Face-Off round to challenge the defending champion and attempt to win the golden microphone.
-The contender with the higher score becomes the new defending champion and may defend the title for up to ten consecutive days (reduced to eight in Season 6).
-In the Face-Off round, the gong is not used; decisions are based solely on judges' scores.
+Adopted in seasons one, two, three, four, six, seven, nine, Celebrity Champions and Kids 1, the face-off format has three or four contestants representing Metro Manila, Luzon, Visayas, and Mindanao.
+Each performs a self-selected song daily.
+The contestant with the highest score advances to the face-off round to challenge the defending champion and attempt to win the golden microphone.
+The contestant with the highest score becomes the new defending champion, and may defend their title for up to ten consecutive days.
+The gong is not used, and decisions are based on the judges' scores.

-If all daily contenders are gonged, as seen in the February 14, 2018 episode, no daily winner is declared, and the defending champion automatically performs and advances by default.

-A contender who wins for five consecutive days qualifies for the semifinals (later reduced to four in Season 4 and three in Season 9).
-At that point, the contender may choose to opt out or continue until they are dethroned or achieve a ten-day winning streak.
-A contender who reaches ten consecutive wins enters the Hall of Fame and receives additional rewards, such as a cash prize, a recorded single, or an advantage in subsequent rounds.
-To date, only Elaine Duran and John Mark Saga, both from Season 3, have achieved this milestone.
+If all daily contestants are gonged, no daily winner is declared; the defending champion automatically advances by default.
+A contestant who wins for five consecutive days qualifies for the semifinals; they may choose to opt out or continue until they are dethroned or have a ten-day winning streak.
+A contestant with ten consecutive wins enters the hall of fame and receives additional rewards, such as a cash prize, a recorded single, or an advantage in subsequent rounds.
 Each defending champion receives ₱25,000 per win.

-Several modified versions of the Face-Off format have been introduced throughout the seasons:
+Several versions of the face-off format have been introduced: